-- How GDPR affects publishers and their ads revenues
+- How GDPR affects publishers and their ad revenues

-- What publishers have to do to be compliant with GDPR
+- What publishers need to do to be compliant with GDPR

 - Clickio GDPR Consent Tool

 First of all, GDPR expands the definition of personal data to IP addresses, cookies, mobile ad IDs and more.
-Additionally, GDPR is extra-territorial, meaning that it applies to all companies processing personal data of European Economic Area users, regardless of the companies’ location (for example, it applies to an American publisher in the moment a French user visits its website).
-Also, it sets higher standards for user consent, which must be “specific, informed, unambiguous, active and freely given” and easy to withdraw at any time.
+Additionally, GDPR is extra-territorial, meaning that it applies to all companies processing personal data of European Economic Area users, regardless of the companies’ location.
+For example, it applies to an American publisher in the moment a French user visits its website.
+It also sets higher standards for user consent, which must be “specific, informed, unambiguous, active and freely given” and easy to withdraw at any time.
 Last but not least, GDPR introduces stiff fines for non-compliance, up to 20 million Euros or 4% of global revenue.

 The regulation applies to every company that collects and uses user data for targeting marketing activities, including ads.
 For this reason, every publisher that serves personalized ads to European users, either directly or by using partners (Google AdSense, Criteo, etc.), is affected by GDPR and must comply with it.

-By applying this framework, publishers can inform their users of what data are being collected, what vendors are going to use them and why.
-For each one of these items, users can give or deny consent, and their choice could then be shared with the other players of the advertising market.
+By applying this framework, publishers can inform their users of what data is being collected, what vendors are going to use it and why.
+For each one of these items, users can give or deny consent, and their choice can then be shared with other players in the advertising market.

-For publishers, being compliant with GDPR is absolutely required if there are European users within their audience.
-Otherwise, they could face very hefty fines.
+For publishers, being compliant with GDPR is essential if there are European users within their audience- otherwise, they could face hefty fines.
 But beyond this monetary aspect, there is also another reason why media owners should meet the requirements of this regulation.
 Giving users more information and control over the usage of their data could improve their relationship with the publishers, and increase trust in digital advertising.
 Two factors that are really important for the survival of the entire online ecosystem.

-Nevertheless, when the market started to tackle the GDPR issue, most of the companies worried that asking users authorizations could negatively affect the advertising ecosystem, thus jeopardizing the possibility of monetizing digital properties.
+Nevertheless, when the market started to tackle the GDPR issue, most companies were worried that asking for user authorizations could negatively affect the advertising ecosystem, thus jeopardizing the possibility of monetizing digital properties.
 Common questions were: will users be willing to share their data?
 Will there be a lower number of targeted ads?
 Will there be any economic damage for publishers?

-It turned out that, after a (probably normal) short period of confusion in the first few days after the regulation took effect, during which there actually was a drop in ads buying, the situation then started to normalize.
-The response from users was not that negative, and the market began to slowly adapt to the new dynamics.
-Though, it’s still too early to draw any long-term conclusion.
+It turned out that, after a (probably normal) short period of confusion in the first few days after the regulation took effect, during which there actually was a drop in ads buying, the situation then normalized.
+The response from users was not that negative, and the market began to adapt to the new dynamics.

 Clickio Consent Tool is a solution that allows publishers to be fully compliant with GDPR in an easy and flexible way.
 It collects consent and shares it both with IAB Framework vendors and with Google Ads products.
 Clickio is officially registered as an IAB Consent Management Provider, and it is among the first CMPs to pass all the conformity checks for the Transparency and Consent Framework (TCF) v2.0.

 Clickio Consent Tool offers full compliance with Google EU user consent policy and with requirements of other demand partners.
 It provides publishers with great flexibility to make their own choices.
 You can choose consent flow recommended by Google at Cookiechoices.org, as well as many alternative approaches.